 It was agreed that the old accreditation process was process-oriented, with little focus on construction procurement practices and outcomes; costly for agencies seeking to become accredited or maintain accreditation, did not provide the NSW Procurement Board with visibility of construction procurement capability development across government, and did not provide transparency over how unaccredited agencies should seek support to undertake high-value construction procurement.

-PWA is responsible for administering the new Program, including:
+NSW Public Works is responsible for administering the new Program, including:

 - working with unaccredited and accredited agencies to ensure they understand how the new accreditation and assurance framework works